samfch/edom-sentiment/README.md

 # edom-sentiment
-Code and datasets of paper : sentiment analysis in EDOM
+Code, datasets and compiled model of paper : sentiment analysis in EDOM using deep learning